 The focus in the first semester is the intense study of Trigonometry.
 Topics included are the six trigonometric functions and their inverses, their graphs, solving trigonometric equations, verifying trigonometric identities, polar equations, and graphing.
 The second semester focuses on the intense study and theory of linear functions and systems, polynomials, inverse functions and relations, and the nature of graphs of these different functions and relations.
 More topics include exponential and logarithmic functions, series, binomial expansion, synthetic division, and limits.
-The TI-83 or TI-84 graphing calculator is used in this course to facilitate learning.
+The TI-84 graphing calculator is used in this course to facilitate learning.

-ALGEBRA III DE
+ALGEBRA III DE/HONORS

-Prerequisite: Grade of A or B in prerequisite courses of Advanced Math - Pre-Calculus or Pre-Calculus Honors, 3.0 GPA, ACT math score of 23, ACT English score of 18, and ACT composite of 19 trigonometric and trigonometric inverse functions, equations, and graphs, fundamental trigonometric identities, and the polar coordinate system.
+Prerequisite: Grade of A or B in prerequisite courses of Advanced Math - Pre-Calculus or Pre-Calculus Honors, 3.0 GPA, ACT math score of 23, ACT English score of 18, and ACT composite of 19.